adhall13/pwn.college_Anuhya/FileGlobbing.md

 ```

 ## What I learnt
 I learnt that this challenge brings together multiple globbing concepts: using `*` to match any sequence of characters and narrowing the match with a specific suffix.
 The pattern `*ing` leverages the power of `*` to match any prefix before the `ing` suffix, which is common to all three target filenames.
 The shell expands this glob pattern before executing the command, and the result is passed as an argument to `/challenge/run`.
-Understanding how to craft short, efficient glob patterns that match specific files is crucial here.

 ## References
 None used for this challenge

 # Exclusionary Globbing
 In this challenge, you're tasked with running `/challenge/run` from `/challenge/files`, but you must provide a glob pattern that matches all files in the directory except those that start with the letters `p`, `w`, or `n`.
-The glob should be able to exclude files starting with these letters, effectively filtering them out.

 ## The Solve
 To solve this, you'll use the `[]` globbing feature to exclude files that start with `p`, `w`, or `n`.
 By using the `!` or `^` character inside the brackets, you can invert the match.
 For example, the pattern `file_[!pwn]*` or `file_[^pwn]*` will match all files that do not begin with `p`, `w`, or `n`.
 This way, when the shell expands the glob, it will pass only the filenames that don't start with those letters as arguments to `/challenge/run`.